So you just had a huge argument with your long distance partner. What now?

 4. Hear each other out - properly

 Arguments often spiral out of control because you allow your emotions to get the better of you.
-When you go in for ‘take two’, let each other speak without interrupting.
+When you go in for ‘take two’, let each other speak without interrupting, no matter how much you feel the impulse to interject.
 Agree on this as a ground rule before you begin.

 When they’re talking, listen actively and take a mental note of each point they make.
 This will help you to acknowledge and address their feelings when you respond.
 This isn’t just about being thorough, it’s about letting them know you were listening and are willing to engage with their point of view.
 If you feel like interrupting (and it’s almost a given that you will, at some point), resist the urge and simply address what they’ve said afterwards when it’s your turn to speak.